-I am an interdisciplinary researcher and work closely with charities in the design, development, and evaluation of digital technologies for service delivery and advocacy work.
-Doing this kind of work means I bring together literatures from various disciplines to build a rounded understanding of the interdisciplinary space.
-While I have been ‘home’ in HCI for the time of my MRes and PhD, I continue to try to publish in various disciplines, at diverse venues, and by creating ‘publications’ or ‘outcomes’ in various shapes and formats.
+I am an interdisciplinary researcher and community artist and work closely with charities in the design, development, and evaluation of creative approaches to digital technologies for service delivery and advocacy work.
+Doing this kind of work means I bring together literatures and research from various disciplines to build a rounded understanding of the complex histories, politics, and work involved in these projects.
+Because of this, I continue publish across venues and disciplines and my ‘outputs’ come in a variety of formats (eg. papers, exhibitions, artefacts, illustrated reports).

 My interests lie at the intersections of practice and theory surrounding issues of feminisms, social justice, craft, and digital technologies.